If your bore/well is not producing as much water as it used to, it may be silted up.

-If you have a bore/well, chances are that it may not be as deep as it once was due to drawing in dirt from the water bearing zones and depositing it down the bottom.
-That can affect the performance of the bore/well by blocking off some of the slotted casing and preventing the same volume of water entering.
+That can be caused by drawing in dirt from the water bearing zones, depositing it down the bottom and blocking off some of the slotted casing, reducing the volume of water entering.

 It can also severely affect most submersible pumps by blocking them up, wearing them out or burning out motors.